 Um…. excuse me?
 You guys are the ones with a three-times weekly podcast called The Daily Shoah (“shoah”=Hebrew for Holocaust) that’s going on its 200th episode at 2+ hours apiece, and in every single one, you discuss Jews at length.
 No schtick fatigue?
 I get that plutocrats and media mandarins are disproportionately Jewish, that such power ought to be accessible to satire, and I can at least respect the alt-right for its irreverence, but….
 You “want to be done“?
 The fuck outta here.
 What would you even do with yourselves at that point?

 Back in the mid-aughts I was sitting around one weekend with a friend—also Jewish—smoking something stupid and watching one of the hundreds of conspiracy documentaries then mushrooming on the new-fangled YouTube.
-Up until that time, my conception of Jewish success was that it vaguely confirmed my far-fetched desire to believe in divine election—you know, the suspicion that there must be some truth to the stereotype about Jewish brains.
-But due to events like 9/11, the NSA spying scandals and the 2007 financial crisis it was starting to become painfully clear that the height of success in America is something profoundly dark, and that one’s ethnic group being disproportionately implicated in it can be a very bad thing.
+Up until that time, my conception of Jewish success was that it confirmed the old stereotype about Jewish brains.
+But due to events like 9/11, the NSA spying scandals and the 2008 financial crisis it was starting to become painfully clear that the height of success in America is something profoundly dark, and that one’s ethnic group being disproportionately implicated in it can be a very bad thing.
 At one point during the documentary, my friend turned to me and asked, “How are we supposed to cope with the fact that we come from a race of deceivers?”

-But would you believe who might?
-I mean, other than the alt-right?
+You might ascribe that sentiment to the influence of drugs, or to half-baked YouTube documentaries.
+But would you know who agrees with it?
 Larry David.
 Here’s how David treated the Weinstein/#MeToo scandal in the opening monologue of a recent episode of Saturday Night Live he hosted (executive summary here):

 Mihail Sebastian was a Romanian-Jewish linguist and novelist who kept a diary of life in Romania between 1935 and 1944.
 The manuscript was smuggled to Israel by his brother in 1961 and eventually published as a book after the Cold War.
 What’s interesting about it is that many fellow Romanian intellectuals whom the author maintained friendships with were vehemently pro-Nazi.
 According to a 2001 book review in The Irish Times, Sebastian had a remarkable tendency to make excuses for them: